ABCD (film)

-ABCD is a 2005 Indian Tamil-language romance film directed by Saravana Subbiah.
+ABCD is a 2005 Indian Tamil-language romance film written and directed by Saravana Subbiah.
 The film starred Shaam, Nandana, Sneha, and Aparna.
+It was released on 12 August 2005.

 Plot

-Anand, an MBA-chartered accountant, runs in search of a job.
-He stays in the house of an old Brahmin whose daughter Chandra returns home following the death of her husband, who had been torturing her since their wedding.
-She slowly gets attracted towards Anand, for he shows love and affection towards her.
-Meanwhile, Anand comes across bharati in a bus, who misplaces his academic certificates.
-Bharati is a woman with revolutionary ideas and looks after her whole family.
-A sequence of events brings them close, leading to Bharati developing love towards him.
-Meanwhile, Anand comes across Divya Daisy, an orphan brought up by a church who goes to find a job herself and settles in life all out of her own efforts.
-Anand rescues her from an accident and rushes her to a hospital.
-Over a period of time, they become very close friends, eventually leading to Divya opening her heart to Anand.
-Who Anand decides to marry forms the rest of the story.
+Anand (Shaam) an MBA-Chatered accountant graduate, runs in search of a job in Chennai.
+He stays in the house of an old man, whose daughter Chandra (Sneha) returned home following the death of her husband, who had been mistreating and abusing her since their wedding.
+She slowly gets attracted to Anand, as he is polite and humble, the one thing he misses from his husband.

+Meanwhile, on the bus travel, he comes across a woman named Bharati (Nandana Kumar), whom he lost his certificates to.
+Bharati is a revolutionary woman with practical ideas and looks after her whole family.
+She even stops her wedding which is going to happen, as the groom expects a lumpsum amount as a dowry.
+When Bharati helps Anand to find his certificates, they become friends, and Bharati starts developing feelings for him.

+Anand also comes across Divya Daisy (Aparna), an orphaned girl brought up by a church who finds a job and settles in life all out of her own efforts.
+Anand rescues her after an accident and rushes her to a hospital.
+Over time, they become close friends, eventually leading to Divya opening her heart to Anand.

+Parallel narration is the comedy track of (Vadivelu), a conductor of a bus where Anand and Bharati meet often.

+At a point, Bharathi expressed her love for him.
+But Anand refuses to accept it as he considers Bharati as his true friend.
+Just like Bharati, Divya Daisy also confronted her love for Anand with him, as she was attracted by his good qualities.
+But Aanad refuses to accept this proposal too, and makes her understand that helping her at the accident was an act of humanity.
+Anand clarifies that he was in love with Chandra.
+Anand unites with Chandra, and he wants to give her a peaceful life through this marriage when her first marriage was an unsuccessful one.